-Our Residential Masterclass is available to one nominee from each PARC member to be taken in the first or second year of membership.
-There is an additional charge for accommodation.
-Extra places are available to PARC members at a cost of £2,750 per person.
-Places are available to non-members at a cost of £5,500 per person.
-Numbers for each programme are strictly limited at 18 to ensure maximum participation and interaction with the PARC faculty and quest speakers.
+Our Residential Masterclass is available to member nominees at a cost of £2,750 per person.
+This includes the cost of accommodation and meals.
+If you are in your first year of PARC membership then you have one place available to be used during your first two-years' of membership, with only a charge for accommodation.
+Additional places for members are available at a cost of £2,750 per person, including the cost of accommodation and meals.
+Places are available to non-members at a cost of £5,500 per person, including the cost of accommodation and meals.
+Numbers are strictly limited to ensure maximum participation and interaction with the faculty and guest speakers.

-KAREN CLARK leads the member and partner experience for PARC and has been instrumental in facilitating executive networking for 15+ years.
-She is a co-contributor to PARC's annual programme and chairs PARC's Peer2Peer exchanges.
-She has a focus on ensuring members' interests are met and responded to.
-Aligned with this focus she works closely with Partners, external subject matter experts and our associate advisers to ensure the value of PARC activities and support for our members.
-Karen also facilitates PARC's learning offering which aligns with her interest in the development of individual and team capability plus the opportunity for progressive enjoyable careers.
+KAREN CLARK leads the member and partner experience for PARC.
+She has been instrumental in facilitating executive networking and collaboration for 15+ years.
+She has a focus on ensuring members get ongoing benefit and value from being part of the PARC community and engaging in PARC's activities.
+Aligned with this focus she works closely with Partners, external subject matter experts and our associate advisers to ensure the ongoing relevance and evolution of PARC's offering.
+Karen has a particular interest in the development of individual and team capability plus the opportunity for progressive, enjoyable careers.
 She is an EMCC qualified executive coach which supports her development work with our members.
-She is also a qualified solicitor.
-Karen has an interest in the role of governance in support of improved, sustainable performance and positive
+She is also a qualified solicitor and has an interest in the role of effective governance in support of sustainable performance and positive societal impact.
+Karen is a keen hiker and has a passion for the sustainability of the natural landscape and the value it can bring via enabling access and inclusion for all.
+She is a Board Trustee for the Surrey Hills Society.

 DREW MATTHEWS is Global Head of Reward and Performance for Centrica.
-Previous roles included: Global Head of Reward for BAE Systems; Director of Reward, Employee Relations, Health Safety θ Wellbeing for BT; Partner at Aon Hewitt New Bridge Street; and HRD at Tesco where he was accountable for reward, global mobility, share schemes, and occupational health and wellbeing.
+Previous roles included: Global Head of Reward for BAE Systems; Director of Reward, Employee Relations, Health Safety & Wellbeing for BT; Partner at Aon Hewitt New Bridge Street; and HRD at Tesco where he was accountable for reward, global mobility, share schemes, and occupational health and wellbeing.